bjmcgill/Accounting-System-for-Small-Charities/README.md

 ![Accounting System](/images/Number_cruncherCr3.png)

+# BJ McGill Update 02-06-2025

+This is a fork of medmatix's (David York's) Accounting System

+The idea is to create a simple Accounting System for small charities.
+The charities I am thinking of will not need to buy or sell goods on credit, so this program will use Receipts and Payments Accounting rather than Accruals Accounting.
+Currently I use gnucash for this purpose.

+I aim to add functionality to the program so that end of year reports: Receipts and Payment Accounts, and Statement of Assets and Liabilities can be created automatically.

+Charities categorise transactions by funds.
+Restricted funds can only be used for certain purposes, whereas Unrestricted funds may be used for any purpose.
+Assets will typically be bank and cash accounts. transactions involving these assets will have a field identifying which fund these transactions are associated with.

+Expenses amd Income accounts will have a field identifying whether they are used for restricted or unrestricted purposes.
+This is necessary to create the end of year reports.

+As an example suppose I wanted to buy a tool online for the benefit of a restricted fund called Levenshulme in Bloom.
+I would credit the bank account asset, because that is where I am taking money from.
+The transaction would be identified as associated with the Levenshulme in Bloom fund by a field in the record.
+I would debit the restricted tool expense, and leave the unrestricted tool expense alone.

+Examples of Receipts and Payments Accounts and Statements of Assets and Liabilities reports can be found here [End of Year Reports](https://beesanctuarymovement.org/annual-reports/)

+My immediate plan is to practice using medmatix's program to keep records for the charity I help run.
+Once I become familiar with how to use the program, I will refresh my knowledge of tkinter and sql, before making changes to the program.
+I will post here when I am ready to do that.

+I have tidied up the repository somewhat.
+I have added a requirements.txt file, and a .gitignore file.
+OpenAccounting.db is in the .gitignore file.
+This is the file containing the database.
+If you require an example database to use, follow the instructions in the .gitignore file.

+The original README.md file now follows -:

 # An Accounting System

 A basic accounting system compliant with Generally Accepted Accounting Practice (or Principles) (GAAP).
 It is written in python 3.7 and SQLite3.